fullstack-hy2020/fullstack-hy2020.github.io/src/content/0/en/part0a.md

 ### The course exam

-For the official university credits you need to pass the course exam that covers parts 1-5 of the course.
+For the official university credits you need to pass the course exam that covers parts 1-5 of the course
+- If you fail the exam, it can be done again after one week
+- You may continue with submissions after the exam

 The exam is done in the exercise submission system.
 Follow the instructions below to complete the exam.
 - Enroll in the course through Open University.